DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 The demonstration setup is shown below.
 There are 2 main parts of the setup:

-* A hardware design consisting of a motor, rotary encoder, some PCBs and a Digilent FPGA development board (AMD Artix-7 FPGA).
+* A hardware design consisting of a motor, rotary encoder, custom PCBs and a Digilent FPGA development board (AMD Artix-7 FPGA).
 * A software Python-based GUI running on a Dell laptop and displayed on a monitor.

 To view the PCBs created for this live demo in more detail: [PCBs](/PCBs/).